Endimyonn/Ascalon/README.md

 # DebugCore
-DebugCore is a modular, extensible tool providing a system which can create and interact with ConCommands, ConVars, and ConClasses.
+DebugCore is a modular, extensible tool providing a system which can create and interact with ConCommands, ConVars.

 DebugCore is designed for Unity, but can be run with minimal changes in any C# environment supporting reflections.